 At present, farmers and land managers can apply for support payments under the Basic Payment Scheme (BPS) which is Pillar 1 of CAP funding.
 Only agricultural land is eligible for BPS payments.
-The Rural Payments Agency, which administers the Scheme in England, states in its guidelines that moorland used primarily for shooting purposes is not eligible for BPS payments and there is also an 'active farmer' test for claimants along with a range of other criteria to prove that the land is in agricultural use.
+The Rural Payments Agency, which administers the Scheme in England, states in its guidelines that moorland used primarily for shooting purposes is not eligible for BPS payments and there is also an 'active farmer' test for claimants, along with a range of other criteria to prove that the land is in agricultural use.
 Similar conditions apply for support payments administered by the devolved administrations.

 The primary land use on many moors managed for grouse shooting is low intensity grazing, often leased to a tenant farmer, and it is farming which benefits from BPS payments, not grouse shooting.
-Farming that takes place on moorland is usually eligible for the lowest category of BPS payment, known as 'Upland SDA (Severely Disadvantaged Areas) Moorland'.
+Farming that takes place on moorland is usually eligible for the lowest category of BPS payment, known as 'Upland (Severely Disadvantaged Areas) Moorland'.

-Some moors also receive grants through Countryside Stewardship Schemes (CSS) or Higher Level Stewardship (HLS) under Pillar 2 of CAP funding which provides funding to farmers and land managers to farm in a way that supports biodiversity, enhances the landscape, and improves the quality of water, air and soil.
+Some moors also receive grants through Countryside Stewardship Schemes (CSS) or Higher Level Stewardship (HLS) under Pillar 2 of CAP funding which provides funding to enable farmers and land managers to farm in a way that supports biodiversity, enhances the landscape, and improves the quality of water, air and soil.
 The fact that many moors used for grouse shooting are eligible for these schemes shows how grouse moor management benefits conservation and habitat management.
 Funding under these schemes is often provided in the form of capital grants for particular projects such as woodland improvement and river management, and does not directly benefit grouse shooting.

 All farmers and land managers who claim funding under the Basic Payment Scheme or Countryside Stewardship Schemes, whether on moorland or any other type of agricultural land, must follow cross compliance rules.
-These rules include minimising soil erosion, keeping public rights of way accessible, preserving habitats and species and protecting water sources.
+These rules include minimising soil erosion, keeping public rights of way accessible, preserving habitats and species, and protecting water sources.

 Until negotiations conclude and the UK leaves the EU, all existing arrangements remain in place, including rural payments and grants.
-The Conservative/DUP agreement provides an assurance to provide the same cash total for farm support until end of this Parliament.
+The Conservative/DUP agreement provides an assurance to provide the same cash total for farm support until the end of this Parliament.
+The Government's recent Health and Harmony consultation on the future of food, farming and the environment, set out the basis for a new agricultural policy outside of the EU which will involve a move away from direct income support in favour of payments for certain types of 'public goods'.